AlperenGuerev/test/README.md

-# test
+# Collaboration Example Repository

-just a test project
+This is a sample for the It Project in order to get familiar with GitHub.